EileenFeng/file_system/README.md

   - Does not support permissions: When user created a file or directory, all file and directory created will have the default permission.

   - shell commands:
+    - redirection: supports redirection with 'cat' and redirection with system build in commands, however does not support redirecting the shell commands implemented by this project.
+For instance: 'ps aux > haha.txt' will direct the output to haha.txt, however 'ls > haha.txt' does not work, will possibly cause the shell to terminate or other undefined behaviors.
     - ls: supports '-F' and '-l' flags
     - mkdir: supports 'mkdir <dir_name>', does not support entering permission of the directory created
     - rmdir: works when entering the corret path;